 Debt Negotiation: DIY or Professional Debt Negotiation

-If you have decided that debt negotiation is the right debt relief option, then your next step is to decide if you should do it yourself, or seek out a professional debt settlement company.
+If you have decided that debt negotiation is the right debt relief option, then your next step is to determine if you should do it yourself, or seek out a professional debt settlement company.
 If you are having trouble making your payments, then get in touch with your creditor as soon as possible.
-Once you miss your payments, then you will hurt hurt your credit.
+Once you miss your payments, then you will hurt your credit.
 The earlier that you deal with the problem, the more likely you will find a solution.

 If you are struggling with debt and in a financial hardship then get a no-cost, no obligation analysis of your debt options from a pre-screened debt relief provider.